 SGLT2 medications may lower your odds of heart attack and stroke.
 They may also help slow the progression of kidney disease.
 Side effects include yeast or urinary tract infections, low blood pressure, and a higher chance of something called diabetic ketoacidosis.
 That's when your body creates high levels of blood acids called ketones.

 GLP-1 Receptor Agonists (your doctor may call them incretin mimetics) are medicines that help your body make more insulin after you eat.
-That's helps keep your blood sugar down after a meal.
-Semaglutide (Ozempic) is the only form of this medicine that comes in pill form.
+That helps keep your blood sugar down after a meal.
+Semaglutide (Rybelsus) is the only form of this medicine that comes in pill form.
 The others are injectable.
 They are:

 Side effects can include: